 Since skirt steak meat is thin, you’ll only need 2 minutes or so per side.
 The key is to get your grill flaming hot before you start cooking.

 If you enjoy a chewy steak, then, by all means, cook it well done.
-If you like it tender, stick to medium rare.
+If you like it tender, stick to cooking skirt steak to medium rare.

 Skirt steak works wonders inside pitas, wraps, fajitas, and with salads or over sides.